SkyWars/SkyWars/docs/skywars/reference/game-flow.md

 If you have any feedback on this plan, or you just have something to say, please comment!

-The SkyWars resource thread on the Spigot forums is a good place to talk, or you can comment below with discus!
+The SkyWars resource thread on the Spigot forums is a good place to talk, or you can comment below with disqus!

 ---

-[discus-thread]
+[disqus-thread]